alemar11/ios-watchos-tvos-macos-resources/README.md

 * [CollectionLayouts](https://github.com/Oni-zerone/CollectionLayouts) - This is a UICollectionViewLayout that reproduce the Instagram Stories experience, just use StoriesCollectionViewLayout in your UICollectionView and subclass your cells from StoriesCollectionViewCell!.
 * [CollectionViewPagingLayout](https://github.com/amirdew/CollectionViewPagingLayout) - Simple layout for make paging with UICollectionView.
 * [CollectionViewShelfLayout](https://github.com/pitiphong-p/CollectionViewShelfLayout) - A UICollectionViewLayout subclass displays its items as rows of items similar to the App Store Feature tab without a nested UITableView/UICollectionView hack.
+* [CollectionViewSlantedLayout](https://github.com/yacir/CollectionViewSlantedLayout) - CollectionViewSlantedLayout is a subclass of the UICollectionViewLayout allowing the display of slanted cells in a UICollectionView.
 * [CollectionKit](https://github.com/SoySauceLab/CollectionKit) - Reimagining UICollectionView.
 * [Compositional-layouts-kit](https://github.com/jVirus/compositional-layouts-kit) - A set of advanced compositional layouts for UICollectionView with examples.
 * [DisplaySwitcher](https://github.com/Yalantis/DisplaySwitcher) - Custom transition between two collection view layouts.